ioagel/mysql-backup/README.md

 - latest, 8
 - 5, 5.7
-- alpine, 5-alpine, 5.7-alpine
+- alpine

-**NOTICE**: alpine and 5 images do not support mysql 8
+**NOTICE**: tags 5, 5.7, alpine do not support mysql 8 and tags latest, 8 do not support mysql 5 and mariadb.

 ## Environment Variables